Diesen Beitrag gibt es auch auf Deutsch

 Easter is definitely going to be different this year.
 There won’t be any large gatherings for elaborate brunches or even attending a church service.
 While our every day lives have been changed quite drastically for the time being, there is no reason why we cannot make the best of the situation and celebrate Easter nonetheless.
 Granted it might not be the same as we celebrate every year, but why not celebrate differently this year?

 I think with everything that is going on, there is all the more reason to make Easter extra special this year.
 Sure, you might not get all the ingredients for your Easter meal and you currently cannot buy any flowers or Easter decor in the stores.
 However, that doesn’t mean, it cannot be a great meal, with great decor, surrounded by a small circle of your loved ones.

-If you cannot get the ingredients you’d need for your traditional Easter meal, why not try something completely different this year?
-Instead of traditional, try something completely outside the box.
-Like Indian for Easter lunch or even homemade pizza.
-You can even make it a fun challenge and try to cook up something with the pantry/ freezer ingredients you have at home! 🙂
+If you cannot get the ingredients you’d need for your typical Easter meal, why not try something completely different this year?
+Instead of traditional, go for something totally outside the box.
+Like Indian food for Easter lunch or even homemade pizza.
+Or you can even make it a fun challenge and try to cook up something with the pantry/ freezer ingredients you have at home! 🙂

-When I first wanted to make an Easter DIY for my dining table I was frustrated because I couldn’t get my hands on the things I would have needed.
-I stood in front of closed decor stores and florists.
-But instead of getting upset about it, I decided to see it as a challenge and really push myself to be even more creative this year.
+To be honest I had an entirely different Easter DIY in mind for this year.
+That didn’t work out though because of the lockdown.
+I stood in front of closed decor stores and florists and felt frustrated.
+However, I then decided to see it as a challenge and really push myself to be even more creative this year.
 I already had some soy wax at home from my last candle DIY as well as some wicks.
 The rest I simply gathered together by using things I had in the fridge and my garden.